International nursing

 Recruitment requirements

-We’re looking to recruit qualified, international mental health nurses who are able to provide high standards of care for our patients.
+Through our International Recruitment Programmes, we seek qualified mental health nurses who are able to provide high standards of care for our patients.
+Currently, we have satisfied all vacancies within our international pathway; however, we're always exploring new opportunities so please do keep updated with KMPT Vacancies.
 All nurses must adhere to and maintain the Nursing and Midwifery Council's (NMC) professional standard of practice.

 To maintain this standard, international nurses must have completed the following: